 The Benefits of Executive Coaching

-Rather than explore the reasons why not, I think we need to revisit the why and what questions of executive coaching to remind us of the benefits it offers and to help us have the confidence to recommend executive coaching when working with senior teams – so when we’re talking to them it’s clear what’s in it for them.
+Rather than explore the reasons why not, I think we need to revisit the why and what questions of executive coaching.
+This will remind us of the benefits executive coaching offers and to help us have the confidence to recommend this when working with senior teams.
+So when we’re talking to them it’s clear what’s in it for them.

 Executive coaching — why it helps?